 What is electrofusion?

-Meaning of Electrofusion Electrofusion is a simple method of joining PE pipes in circumstances where butt fusion is not practicable, such as where valves, elbows, and tees must be added.
-Prefabricated fittings are used, incorporating an electrical heating coil which melts the plastic of both the fitting and the pipe, causing them to fuse together.
-How does electrofusion work The characteristics of the fitting to be welded, such as the fusion time, are registered via a barcode on the fitting.
-An...
+Electrofusion Jointing Electrofusion is a simple method of joining PE pipes in circumstances where butt fusion is not practicable.
+In addition to the jointing of line pipes using couplings this can be where fittings such as valves, elbows, and tees must be added.
+Prefabricated fittings are used, incorporating an electrical heating coil which melts the polyethylene of both the fitting and the pipe, causing them to fuse together when the material cools.
+How does electrofusion work Diagram of...

 What is butt fusion (hdpe welding) ?